 Oncor Electric and CoServ are the electric transmission and distribution companies for Oak Point, with numerous retail electric providers operating within the City.
-Telephone service is provided by several telecommunications providers.
-DirecTV and Dish Network are the satellite TV providers, and Suddenlink (formerly Cebridge Connections) provides internet and cable service in the City.
-Internet services are also available through Exede, Frontier Communications, and HughesNet.
+Telephone, internet, and cable TV services are provided by multiple vendors.
 At present, there are no natural gas providers that serve the City.
-Republic Services, operating as Allied Waste, provides the solid waste and recycling services for all residents of Oak Point.
+Republic Services, the solid waste and recycling services are available for all residents of Oak Point.